About Jay Werther

 Background

 I grew up in upstate New York.
 I became a lawyer.
 I lost that career.
 I went through addiction and recovery.
 I rebuilt.
-I moved across states and rebuilt again.
+I moved across the country and rebuilt again.

-Along the way, I’ve dealt with chronic pain, family collapse, caregiving responsibilities, and the long shadow of online reputation fallout.
+Along the way, I’ve dealt with chronic pain, family caregiving, online reputation fallout, and the challenge of rebuilding a life after public setbacks.
 I’m not interested in moral theater or perfection.
-I’m interested in truth, recovery, and the realities people don’t talk about until they’re forced to.
+I’m interested in truth, recovery, and the realities people often don’t discuss until they are forced to.

 The Fair Identity Project